lalabe8779/asian-room-massage/content/collections/services/4-hands-massage.md

     content:
       -
         type: text
-        text: 'The benefits are the same as massage with one person.
-The level of muscle relaxation increased because of the use 4 hand with more intense movements.
-Using the four-hand massage is having all benefits like “double” massage.'
+        text: 'The benefits are the same as a massage with one person.
+The level of muscle relaxation is increased because of the use 4 hand with more intense movements. '
 updated_by: 995e234d-6a50-4c6d-8caf-1e615c196b62
-updated_at: 1611861901
+updated_at: 1612289577
-image: 4-hands.jpg
+image: 4-handsaaa.png
 id: 89daaedd-72af-4612-b435-e8d1c8409302
 ---